-Acumen Resources have been undertaking an annual actuarial salary survey, for actuaries located in Ireland, for the last 20 years.
+Acumen Resources have been undertaking an annual actuarial salary survey, for actuaries located in Ireland, for the last 20+ years.
 Over this time, we have been reliably providing actuarial companies in Ireland with in-depth information and detailed analysis on a wide range of actuarial salary metrics.
-Companies taking part in our annual actuarial salary survey have found the information to be extremely beneficial in terms of understanding how their remuneration packages compare to the market as a whole across many different areas.
+Companies taking part in our annual actuarial salary survey have found the information to be beneficial to understand how their remuneration packages compare to the market across many areas.

-Having been in the actuarial recruitment business for over 25 years Acumen have an unrivaled insight into actuarial compensation.
-We have in-depth knowledge of actuarial salary trends as well as challenges facing companies employing actuaries in Ireland.
+Having been in the actuarial recruitment business for over 25 years Acumen have an unrivalled insight into actuarial compensation.
+We have in-depth knowledge of actuarial salary trends and challenges facing companies employing actuaries in Ireland.
 Companies employing actuaries in Ireland have valued the information we provide as well as being able to speak with Acumen for further explanation and market insights.